kimfetti/kimfetti.github.io/_drafts/2019-07-15-object-detection-challenges.md

 layout: page-fullwidth
 title: "5 Significant Object Detection Challenges and Solutions"
 subheadline: "Reviews"
 meta_teaser: "Object detection problems pose several unique obstacles beyond what is required for image classification.
-Five such challenges are reviewed in this post along with researchers' efforts to address these complications."
+Five such challenges are reviewed in this post along with researchers' efforts to overcome these complications."
 teaser: "<em>Object detection problems pose several unique obstacles beyond what is required for image classification.
-Five such challenges are reviewed in this post along with researchers' efforts to address these complications.</em>"
+Five such challenges are reviewed in this post along with researchers' efforts to overcome these complications.</em>"

 header:
     image: kim_tree_header.png
     background-color: "#999999"
-    caption: "Personal photo process with YOLOv2.
+    caption: "Personal photo processed with YOLOv2.
 Author at Haleakalā National Park."
     caption_url: https://www.nasa.gov/index.html
 image:
     thumb: kim_tree_thumb.png